I received an ARC of Iron Cast thanks to Netgalley and the publisher, Amulet Books, in exchange for an honest review.

 Iron Cast takes place in an alternate pre-Prohibition Boston, where hemopaths cannot practice.
 Hemopaths basically have an iron allergy that also gives them power to create illusions for others through music, poetry or acting.
 Ada and Corinne work at a club called the Cast Iron, run by gangster Johnny Dervish.
 By night, they perform illusions for crowds, and by day they use their illusions to steal from the Boston elite, in order to keep the club running.

 The true star of this novel is the friendship between Ada and Corinne.
 They were honest with each other, genuinely cared about each others needs and never let anything get between them.
 They came from such completely different backgrounds and recognize each others faults, and their friendship was actually stronger because of it.
 The minor characters kept surprising me, just like the main characters did, and they all shone in their own way.
-I loved the amount of diversity that just was, and that Soria mentioned the race issues that Ada would have run into during that time period.
+I loved the amount of diversity that just was in Iron Cast.
+I also loved that Soria mentioned the race issues that Ada would have run into during that time period.

 Since none of those were actual college majors, I settled on English, so that I could read and write to my heart’s content—and earn a degree while I was at it.
 After college, I ran away to New Zealand for seven months, where I only pretended to be a character from Lord of the Rings on special occasions.
 The rest of the time I backpacked across the wilderlands, petted fluffy sheep, and gave tours of a haunted prison.